Featured Snippets in Addition to 10 Blue Links

-There are other types of facts that may be associated with an object, that may tell us about a type or category associated with them, such as a person, place, actor, movie etc.
+Other types of facts may be associated with an object, that may tell us about a type or category associated with them, such as a person, place, actor, movie, etc.

 The patent focuses upon how data is collected about different entities, within a fact repository.
 So, if someone asks, “what is the capital of California,” The fact repository could be searched and the City of Sacramento could be returned as an answer.

 The patent provides information about how a fact repository may is organized, with attribute-value pairs associated with objects displayed.
-This is a peek into what will become Google’s Knowledge Graph, called a graph because many of the entities, or objects, or concepts within it, are connected to one another.
+This is a peek into what will become Google’s Knowledge Graph, called a graph because many of the entities, or objects, or concepts within it, are connected.

 We are told that answer to a factual query is the fact in the fact repository identified as the best response to the factual query.
 After a factual query is received, the query engine will work to processes the query, identify possible answers, choose the best of those answers, and generate a response including the answer.

 Processing a query may involve parsing the query to generate a question from it or to try out different Question and Answer types upon it that may be responded to, such as “What is the Capital of Poland,” which could match up with a factual answer of, “Warsaw.”